p22-studio/maya-webview/README.md

 ## Receiving messages from the WebView

-This prop will allow us to get the messages sent from the WebView, which will update the UI based on its state.
+The `onMessage` prop will allow us to get the messages sent from the WebView, which will update the UI based on its state.

-Types of **message**
+Types of `message`

 - `ready` the WebView is initialized
 - `sessionLive` the DigitalHuman is shown